-1. New development proposals should address the following principles:

-- A. Development should have a maximum height of two storeys and scale should be informed by adjacent dwellings.
+- 1. New development proposals should address the following principles: - A. Development should have a maximum height of two storeys and scale should be informed by adjacent dwellings.
 Additional storeys may be provided within the roof space with sky lights and/or gable end windows. - B. Materials and detailing should reflect the local vernacular of slate roofs (except where green roofs are proposed to improve sustainability), sandstone, brick or render walls, sills and lintels, and sash or casement windows.
 However imaginative modern designs which use other high-quality materials in an innovative way will also be supported - C. Parking should be provided in line with Design Code 4 Parking, Gardens and Boundary Treatments.
-Overall parking should be provided on-plot wherever possible and on-street parking as the only means of parking should be avoided in future development to minimise visual impacts.
-Electric vehicle and cycle charging points should be provided. - D. Back gardens should be a minimum depth of 10m and provide a minimum area of 50m2 of usable amenity space.
-North facing back gardens should exceed 10m in length to ensure sunlight is maximised. - E. Distances between buildings and elevations should refer to Design Code 5 - Privacy, Space and Natural Surveillance.
+Parking should be provided on-plot wherever possible.
+On-street parking as the only means of parking should be avoided in future developments.
+Electric vehicle and cycle charging points should be provided.

+- D. Private amenity space should be provided relevant to the size of the dwelling in accordance with the SPD Design of Housing Development. - E. Distances between buildings and elevations should refer to Design Code 5 Privacy, Space and Natural Surveillance.
 Designs should avoid overlooking of habitable rooms and gardens.
 Windowed front elevations of dwellings should face the street where this is in keeping with local character. - 2.
 Where proposals involve conversions of historic buildings schemes should address the following principles: - A. Conversions of historic buildings into residential use should preserve and enhance existing heritage features, to maintain the integrity of the original building. - B. Any new openings (windows and doors) should be positioned carefully to maintain the character and balance of the building and detailing should reflect the existing design through use of complementary materials and finishes. - C. The area around the building should be designed to the same standard as the changes to the building.
 Landscaping should respond to the existing character and defining features of the local landscape and consider any views into the site in line with NDP Policy NE1.